 Pooja Krishna of Win Thinks expands, “You might have creative differences with a client’s viewpoint.
 Or even on how to do something.
 But being flexible and working towards a solution is more important than sticking to your guns.
 Even if you are certain that your viewpoint is the right one.”

 In business, your work ethic and people skills are non-measurable metrics but they define your work.
 People do business with people they like.
-Your soft skills make you win by developing trust, likeability and demonstrating your continuous commitment.
+These important soft skills for online business success make you win by developing trust, likeability and demonstrating your continuous commitment.

 You can’t use up creativity.
 The more you create, the more you have.